Ureteroscopic Removal Of Stone (URS)

-Urinary stones present in the ureter, particularly hard stones or stones that cannot be treated with ESWL, can be treated using laser.
-Ureteroscopic removal of stone or URS is a procedure which is used to treat stones situated in the middle and lower ureter.
-This procedure is performed under general OR SPINAL anesthesia.
+Urinary stones present in the ureter, particularly hard stones or those that cannot be treated with ESWL, can be treated using laser.
+URS is a procedure used to treat stones situated in the middle and lower ureter.
+This procedure is performed under general or spinal anaesthesia.

-A ureteroscope or a small, fiberoptic instrument is inserted through the urethra and bladder into the ureter.
-The ureteroscope enables the urologist to directly visualize the stone present in the ureter.
+A ureteroscope, or a small fiberoptic instrument is inserted through the urethra and bladder into the ureter, which enables the urologist to directly visualise the stone present in the ureter.

-While small stones are removed using a specialized stone basket, large stones are disintegrated using a laser or a similar device.
-A stent may be placed in the ureter for some days following the treatment in order to facilitate healing and prevent blockage caused by inflammation or spasm.
-Stent is usually removed 8-10 days after surgery using flexible cystoscope as an outpatient procedure.
+While small stones are removed using a specialised stone basket, large ones are disintegrated using a laser or a similar device.
+A stent may be placed in the ureter for a few days following the treatment in order to facilitate healing and prevent blockage caused by inflammation or spasm.
+The stent is usually removed 8-14 days after surgery using flexible cystoscope as an outpatient procedure.